 - Reduced support costs required by the architecture supported on .NET

-- Documented, Validated and Regulatory Compliant System & Processes, a key requirement in the Pharma industry, will ensure regulatory compliance and lowered risk for the customer.
-The client has already received positive feedback from certain pharma majors, which have audited the application
+- Documented, validated, and regulatory compliant system and processes, a key requirement in the pharmaceutical industry, will ensure regulatory compliance and lowered risk for the customer.
+The client has already received positive feedback from certain pharmaceutical majors, which have audited the application

 - Greater cash flow efficiency and customized periodic billing based on milestones